-Users of the app will be able to create and download customised pre-swim warm-up routines that target the entire body across 4 different challenge levels.
+Users of the Q Swim App will be able to create and download customised pre-swim warm-up routines that target the entire body across 4 different challenge levels.
 By introducing the relevant pre-swim routine, an athlete will develop improved body position and control on land and this will readily transfer into the water.

 The app will also deliver the best and most up-to-date educational resources, covering topics like coaching, physiotherapy, physiology and skill acquisition.

-The Q Swim app has been extensively field tested with coaches, physios and athletes testing the beta version.
+The Q Swim App was extensively field tested with coaches, physios and athletes testing the beta version.